 The Lab Gear is a comprehensive manipulative environment I designed for the teaching and learning of algebra.
-It is sold by McGraw-Hill.
-I have written three binders' worth of activities for it -- The Algebra Lab: High School, The Algebra Lab: Middle School, and Lab Gear Activities for Algebra 1.
+I have written three books' worth of activities for it -- The Algebra Lab: High School, Algebra Lab Gear: Basic Algebra, and Algebra Lab Gear: Algebra 1.
 The first is available below.
-Contact me if you need one of the other two.
+The other two, and the blocks, are now available from Didax.
+(Scroll down for more info on the books, or click here for info on how to get them.)

 For a full training on the Lab Gear, see the video course I helped write for Dr. Ed Dickey of the University of South Carolina.
 (Where to get it.)
 Or hire me to run an in-service or pre-service workshop.
 I can introduce the Lab Gear in one or two days, or incorporate that into a more general course on teaching algebra, which can run from three to five days.

 A gallery of three items for the SmartBoard and its Notebook software.
-Each will give you an unlimited supply of Lab Gear blocks to manipulate on the board.
+Each will give you an unlimited supply of Lab Gear blocks to manipulate on the board and/or to copy/paste into a word processor.

 A rather technical comparison of the Lab Gear with other models of polynomials, including a history of algebra manipulatives.